redmarverick/First-Capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank nodoby, as nobody believed i would finish this, even myself.
+Also, i want to include Cindy Chin for the design:
+- Original design idea by [Cindy Chin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) in Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>